How do you calculate overtime pay in Nevada?

 To calculate overtime for piece rate employees in Nevada, follow these steps:

+• Determine the regular rate of pay: Calculate the total earnings for the workweek (piece rate multiplied by the number of units completed) and divide that amount by the total number of hours worked during the same week.
+This will give you the regular rate of pay.
 For example, if a factory worker produces 160 widgets in 50 hours a week and is paid at a piece rate of $5 per widget, the total earnings for the week is $800.
 If $800 is the employee’s total earnings, their regular rate of pay is $16 ($800 ÷ 50).

 • Calculate overtime rate: Once you have the regular rate, multiply it by 1.5 to find the overtime rate.
 This is the amount to be paid for any overtime hours worked beyond the standard limits.
 If the employee’s regular rate of pay is $16, the employee’s overtime rate is $24.

 • Determine overtime hours: Track the number of hours worked that exceed the 40-hour threshold for the week or the eight-hour threshold for any single day.
 In the example above, the employee worked 50 hours, exceeding ten hours (50 – 40).
-The employee’s overtime hours is ten.
+The employee’s overtime hours are ten.

 • Calculate overtime pay: Multiply the overtime hours by the calculated overtime rate.
-In the example above, the employee is entitled to an overtime pay of $240 (10 x $24).
+In the example above, the employee is entitled to an overtime pay of $240 (10 hours x $24).

 Additional Considerations for Nevada Overtime